jmaichrye/SQLZooAnswers/README.md

 # SQLZooAnswers
 This project was for interview prep.
 The project can be run through main.rb.
 All SQL statements have been altered to work with a localhost PostgreSQL database.
 Original answers are in comments within each individual function.
 The function to add data to the actor db has been added as well through the add_actor_to_db function.
+You must edit the global variables file with your local host parameters for the script to work.

 SAMPLE RUN OUTPUT BELOW: